aidsrentfree/aidsrentfree.github.io/docs/faq.md

 And that doesn't even take into account the fact that the AI still recognizes it as part of the context and may pick up your shit prose anyway.

 If brackets are still useful to you—that is, you constantly encounter the AI repeating your stuff verbatim or just get better stuff with it—then you're probably going to use them anyway.
 If they don't, or you can't tell, don't rely on brackets for any more than short sentence hinting.

+#### You're a liar!
+I went ahead and wrote all of my character descriptions in prose, and the AI is confusing them!

+That's probably because you referred to them using a lot of pronouns.
+You should stop doing this right away.

+In complex situations, the AI isn't smart enough to figure out who you're talking about when you start sentences with "He" or "She" It's fine if there are only a few characters in the story, but if there are several (especially of the same gender), you'll probably encounter many instances where the AI incorrectly believes that the "She" you're referring to at the story is of a different character entirely.
+These pronouns are simply too generic (most of the time) to describe a specific character, so avoid using them whenever possible.

+This can be avoided by simply not doing so and instead beginning sentences describing a character with names, nicknames, or titles that are specific to them.
+Make the entire paragraph so that the words you use to describe them are unique to them only.
+When describing them, avoid using the same adjectives and phrases as much as possible; otherwise, the AI will become confused about which "blond girl" you're referring to, and your efforts will have been in vain.

+In other words, [do something like this](https://rentry.co/aidg-format), though **it's best to cycle through all the titles they have to make sure the AI doesn't pick up on ONLY referring to them by their name.**

+This is one of the few understandable occasions when breaking traditional writing conventions can actually benefit you; however, don't use this as an excuse to go crazy with formatting or incorrect bracket usage.
+I'm sure this goes without saying, but in the actual story itself, you don't have to employ this writing style — that would just be dumb.

 ***